What Is IPL?

 Want to see if you’re a good candidate for IPL?

 We recommend coming in for a complimentary consultation with one of our experts.
-Click here to schedule your complimentary consultation at one of our location in the Bay area or Seattle/Bellevue.
+Click here to schedule your complimentary consultation at one of our locations in the Bay area or Seattle/Bellevue.

 Disclaimer: Information and content within this blog is provided for informational purposes only.
 This blog is not intended to provide medical advice, and anything read here should not be construed as such.
 Reading this blog or communicating with our staff does not create a physician-patient relationship.
 If you have questions about any health issue, including something you may have read here, please consult a licensed, trained physician or health professional immediately.